About ReVision Energy - Our Staff

-Erik Mitchell is a certified solar energy installer in the state of Maine and a Maine licensed electrician’s and plumber’s helper.
-Since joining ReVision in 2008, he’s helped install hundreds of solar hot water and solar electric jobs in Maine and New Hampshire.
+Erik Mitchell is a certified solar energy installer in the state of Maine and a Project Manager in the Solar Thermal division in Portland.
+Since joining ReVision in 2008, he’s installed hundreds of solar thermal systems with the help of some fantastic coworkers.

 Fun fact – prior to joining ReVision, Erik worked on tugboats in New York City!